Sengoku11/bridge-rpc/README.md

 ## Running the app
 #### 1. Prepare .env file.
-Optionally add new ERC-20 tokens to `/src/tokens/...` and create `mainnet.json` file.
+Optionally add new ERC-20 tokens to `/data/tokens/...` and create `mainnet.json` file.

-If you want to add a brand new ERC-20 token, you can follow my example: https://github.com/mantlenetworkio/mantle-token-lists/pull/79
+If you want to add a brand new ERC-20 token to Mantle list, you can follow my example: https://github.com/mantlenetworkio/mantle-token-lists/pull/79

 #### 2. Run:
 ```bash